 He has taught at continuing legal education seminars hosted by the American Bar Association (ABA), the National Association of Criminal Defense Lawyers (NACDL), the Bureau of National Affairs, the Tennessee Bar Association (TBA), the Tennessee Association of Criminal Defense Lawyers (TACDL), the Institute for Continuing Legal Education for Georgia, the Knoxville Bar Association (KBA), and others.
 He has also published instructional articles in ABA, NACDL, TBA, TACDL, and KBA publications.

 Mr. Eldridge has also lectured overseas at the University of Jordan in Amman, Jordan where he presented a discussion of the Implications of World Wide Media Coverage of the Criminal Justice System.

 He is the past Chair of the Tennessee Bar Association’s Criminal Justice Section, is a member of TACDL, a Life Member of NACDL, and is past president of the Hamilton Burnett American Inn of Court.
 Mr. Eldridge is a Past President of the Knoxville Bar Association.
-He was inducted as a Fellow of the Knoxville Bar Foundation in 2007 and as a Fellow of the Tennessee Bar Foundation in 2008.
-He was inducted as a Fellow into the American College of Trial Lawyers in 2013.
+He was inducted as a Fellow of the Knoxville Bar Foundation in 2007 and a Fellow of the Tennessee Bar Foundation in 2008.
+He was inducted into the American College of Trial Lawyers in 2013.